A Walking Tour of Historic Main Street

 Proceeding down Main Street we pass several fine old houses.
 The second large white house on the left (no. 10), the Nathan Shipley house, was built in sections.
 The oldest part, the ell, is believed to have been built by the Rev. Joseph Emerson, the first pastor of Groton West Parish, in 1748.
 Opposite the Shipley house, across Main Street, is the Lawrence Memorial Library.
 This stately Romanesque Revival structure is unique in Pepperell in several respects, not the least of which it is the only building in town designed by an internationally prominent architect.
 Charles F. Lawrence had left his native Pepperell early to seek his fortune in New York City.
 A successful businessman, he retained a summer home here.
 On his death in 1897 he bequeathed $100,000--a considerable sum in those days--to construct a library.
 His executor commissioned the firm of the noted New York architect Ernest Flagg to do the design.

 In its present form the Rotary itself dates back to 1946.
 The square white building on the northwest side, next to the pond, is an interesting Greek Revival building~ built around 1830 it originally occupied the site of the Lawrence Library.
-On the northeast side of the Rotary, a short way up Hollis Street, is the old Varnum homestead, now the office of the Brown & Brown Insurance Agency.
+On the northeast side of the Rotary, a short way up Hollis Street, is the old Varnum homestead, now the office of the Ten Broeck Insurance Group.
 This restored center chimney colonial, which dates from the 1740s, is the oldest building in the vicinity of Main Street.
 Jonas Varnum, who built it, is recorded as keeping school here in 1749.
 The house remained in the Varnum family until 1909, when it was acquired by the town along with the town field.
-The town sold it to the present owners in 1958.
+The town sold it to private parties in 1958.

 The Rotary marks the division between two Pepperells, each with its own historical and architectural heritage.
 The Mill Village grew westward from the Nashua River while the agricultural Town Center expanded to the east along Main Street until they met at the Rotary at the end of the last century.
 Originally, Main Street itself ended here, the route to Jewett's Bridge (the covered bridge) following Hollis and Groton Streets to the Nashua River.